 How are we different?

 We use a wholistic, whole brain-body approach to eliminate sleeping disorders.
-In addition to normalizing and stabilizing of brain activity, we promote critical sleep hygiene concepts and address specific nutritional deficiencies that relate to the sleeping brain and body.
+In addition to normalizing and stabilizing brain activity, we promote sleep hygiene concepts and address specific nutritional deficiencies that relate to the sleeping brain and body.

-Our cognitive, behavioral and mindfulness methodologies reinforce the balanced brain, along with patient education and self-regulation training.
+Our cognitive, behavioral, and mindfulness methodologies reinforce the balanced brain, along with patient education and self-regulation training.

 NIb3 Sleep Disorders Program successfully helps with the following components;

-- Stabilized brainwave (EEG) patterns
+- Stabilization of brainwave (EEG) patterns

-- Nutritional/metabolic state and sleep hygiene concepts
+- Improved nutritional/metabolic state and sleep hygiene techniques

 Contact us today to schedule your Free Assessment.

 Insomnia can occur at any age, but it is particularly common in the elderly.
-It can lead to memory problems, depression, irritability and an increased risk of heart disease and automobile related accidents.
+It can lead to memory problems, depression, irritability and an increased risk of heart disease, and automobile related accidents.